There’s a better way for communities to solve their problems.

 Civic Assemblies

-Unlike elected officials, Assembly members don’t have to answer to donors, party leaders, or the media.
-They’re regular people who come together to learn, deliberate, and find answers to hard problems.
+Unlike elected officials, Assembly members don’t answer to donors, party leaders, or the media.
+They’re residents who come together to learn, deliberate, and find answers to hard problems.

 People